MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ko-KR/Teams/limits-specifications-teams.md

 자세한 내용은 [Exchange Online 제한](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits)을 참조하세요.

 > [!NOTE]
-> 모든 Microsoft 365 및 Office 365 라이선스 간에 메시지 크기, 첨부 파일 및 인라인 이미지 제한이 동일합니다.
-Teams에서 Office GCC/GCCH/DOD 조직에 대해 전자 메일로 채널을 보내기는 사용할 수 없습니다.
+> Message size, file attachments, and inline images limits are the same across all Microsoft 365 and Office 365 licenses.
+Emailing a channel is not available in Teams for Office GCC/GCCH/DOD organizations.